Listed China firms' filing delays hit five-year high as virus thwarts auditors

 Should the delay run beyond April, a company can apply to the stock exchange for a further delay.
 If no application is made, it could be fined or have trading of its stock suspended.

 As of Friday morning, 852 companies - about 22% of all firms listed on mainland exchanges - had delayed filing annual accounts this year, showed five-year data from official website cninfo.com.cn.
-Some have since filed, some are still outstanding.
+Around three-quarters are still outstanding.

 The total compared to 506 firms for all of 2019, and is the highest in at least five years.